RahmatullahZadran/Project-One/README.md

 ## Installation
 Step-by-step guide on how to install and configure the project.

-1.
+1. Open up the repo from this [https://github.com/RahmatullahZadran/Project-One](🔗link)
-2.
+2. Git Clone the repo
-3.
-4. ...
+3. Edit it how you like
+4. Run on Live Server to view the results

 ## Usage

-Explain how to use the project once it's set up.
-Provide examples and code snippets if necessary.
+You can view the [deployed page from this link](https://rahmatullahzadran.github.io/Project-One/)

+While on the home page, you can view the movie selection, otherwise you can run a search  for your favourite movies.

 ## Contributing
 * [**Aaron Armstrong - Front End Developer in training**](https://github.com/aaron1490)